ULiege-driving/DADE/README.md

                    dataset_root            # path where to store the downloaded data
 ```

-Our python script requires the wget and tqdm packages.
-If you don't have them, simply do `pip install wget` and/or `pip install tqdm` before running our script.
+Our python script requires the wget packages.
+If you don't have it, simply do `pip install wget` before running our script.

 ### Data loaders